Collin Hegna: Revolver Studio

 Joel Gion, another longtime Brian Jonestown Massacre member, referred to Hegna as his primary collaborator during the creation of his self-titled 2017 release.
 "After listening to me talk about starting to write new songs, Collin offered me free studio time at his studio in Portland," Gion said.
 "Then it suddenly became real before I even knew I was going to be able to do it."

 Jsun Atoms was similarly effusive when discussing the producer with the press.
 "Collin's Revolver Studios is perfect," Atoms told the Britpop News.
 “I’ve done a lot of work there the last few years.”
 "Collin Hegna is outright gifted," he continued.
-"To get to work with those guys, I'm pinching myself each time … Having them both as friends that I can bounce ideas off of or collaborate with makes me feel like the luckiest guy in the world."
+"To get to work with those guys, I'm pinching myself each time ...
+Having them both as friends that I can bounce ideas off of or collaborate with makes me feel like the luckiest guy in the world."
 In 2010, The Upsidedown frontman went to Revolver to record that act's third full release, The Town with Bad Wiring.
 Hegna engineered the star-studded album whose guests included R.E.M.'s Peter Buck.
 Four years later, Atoms returned to the studio for subsequent band Daydream Machine's debut LP Twin Idols, on which Hegna played piano.

+In 2023 Hegna worked with the Portland based band, Roselit Bone, on their album "Ofrenda".
+He co-produced the song "Cryin' in the USA" with Charlotte McCaslin and engineered the album at Sleepers Mountain and Supernatural Sound.
+Hegna and McCaslin also mixed the album at Revolver Studios.

+Hegna also produced the album for Portland Cowpunk band, Jenny Don't and the Spurs titled "Broken Hearted Blue".